 Third-Party Providers (TPP)

-An organisation that is regulated to communicate between banks and consumers or businesses to either initiate payments or retrieve and analyse financial information through an API.
 Traditionally, consumers and businesses would have to rely on banks to do what’s best for them, but open banking has given rise to a range of providers that offer tailored solutions built to solve specific problems.
-Third-party providers fall into one of two groups: payment initiation service providers (PISPs) or account information service providers (AISPs).
-Sometimes they could be both.
-You can view the full list of TPPs on the Open Banking Directory.

-e.g. There are a number of TPPs available to help businesses access more tailored financial solutions that better meet their needs than traditional solutions.
+You can view the full list of TPPs on the Open Banking Directory. e.g. There are a number of TPPs available to help businesses access more tailored financial solutions that better meet their needs than traditional solutions.

 Technical Service Providers (TSP)